lonanni/iMaNGA/README.md

 Here we have an example of how the iMaStar code works, as well as a list of all the TNG50 galaxies post-processed and analysed in the iMaNGA project
 (see [Nanni et al. 2023](https://arxiv.org/abs/2211.13146)).

-If you use this code, or any of its parts, for scientific publications, please, cite [Nanni et al. 2022](https://www.google.com/search?q=imanga+mnras&oq=imanga+mnras&aqs=chrome.0.69i59j69i61j69i65j69i60j69i61.1736j1j7&sourceid=chrome&ie=UTF-8).
+If you use this code, or any of its parts, for scientific publications, please, cite [Nanni et al. 2022](https://academic.oup.com/mnras/article/522/4/5479/7150712).

 Updates on the project will be posted on the [official website](http://www.icg.port.ac.uk/imanga/).
+All the datacubes are available here: https://www.tng-project.org/data/docs/specifications/#sec5_4

 For information, contact lorenza.nanni@port.ac.uk